NWChemEx/NWChemEx/README.md

 modifying the code.

 The current repo serves as the public face of the NWChemEx software suite.
-It is capable of building all of the various submodules and assembling them.
+It is capable of building the runtime, various plugins, and assembling them.
 Additionally, this repo provides tools to interact with the resulting software suite in a number of ways.